michael-grier/AssetManager/README.md

 A web-based asset-management system built with the .NET Core MVC framework

 ### Instructions for Running this Project:
-- clone this repository to your local machine
+- Clone this repository to your local machine
-- in SQL Server Management Studio
+- Copy the script from AssetManagerDB.sql and run it inside SQL Server Management Studio to create the database
+- Open